Architecture of Windows 9x: Phase 1 – The ROM BIOS bootstrap process

-Phase 2 - The master boot record and boot sector
+Phase 2 – The master boot record and boot sector

 The Master boot record is loaded at address 7C00h and loads the boot sector of the Windows Disk partition.
 The boot sector contains the disk boot program and BIOS Parameter Block table which searches for the location of the root directory and IO.SYS file, which then loads the IO.SYS file into memory.

-Phase 3 - IO.SYS file initialization
+Phase 3 – IO.SYS file initialisation

-IO.SYS initializes the minimal File Allocation Table driver and loads MSDOS.SYS into memory.
+IO.SYS initialises the minimal File Allocation Table driver and loads MSDOS.SYS into memory.
 It then displays "Starting Windows" depending on the Boot-Delay line in the MSDOS.SYS file.
 It then loads the LOGO.SYS file and displays a startup image on the screen.
 If the DRVSPACE.INI or DBLSPACE.INI file exists, it also loads drivers for compressed disks.
 Windows then attempts to open the registry file SYSTEM.DAT.
 If that fails, it attempts to open SYSTEM.DA0.
 If configured in MSDOS.SYS or in the registry, double buffering is also enabled.

-Phase 4 - CONFIG.SYS and real mode configuration
+Phase 4 – CONFIG.SYS and real mode configuration

-Windows 95 to Windows 98 now analyze CONFIG.SYS and load MS-DOS real mode drivers.
-Windows ME ignores this.
+Windows 95 and Windows 98 now analyse CONFIG.SYS and load MS-DOS real mode drivers.
+Windows Me ignores this.